mya95morris/Technical-Writing-Samples/README.md

 # Technical-Writing-Samples
-These are some examples of technical writing (without confidential information) that I've worked on in my current position at a Fintech startup.
+These are some examples of content (without confidential information) that I've worked on in my current position at a Fintech startup.
 ## Table of contents